-While this may seem straightforward, obtaining this evidence and presenting it compellingly is a challenging feat.
-An attorney is a critical resource during this process and can assist injury victims in recovering the full extent of their losses.
+While product liability cases may seem straightforward, obtaining the necessary evidence and presenting it in a compelling manner can be challenging.
+A personal injury attorney is a critical resource during this process and can assist injury victims in recovering for the full extent of their losses.

 Have You Suffered Injuries Because of a Defective or Dangerous Product

 If you or someone you know has suffered injuries or died as a result of a dangerous or defective product, contact the Maryland product liability lawyers at Lebowitz & Mzhen.
 The accident attorneys on our team have extensive experience successfully resolving complex cases on behalf of our clients.
 We handle Maryland cases stemming from auto accidents, premises liability, medical malpractice, dangerous medical devices, defective products, nursing home abuse and negligence, and more.
 We prioritize our clients’ needs and desired outcomes while representing them with respect, integrity and compassion.
 Contact our office at 800-654-1949 to schedule a free initial consultation with a Maryland, personal injury lawyer on our team.